Cheshire

 · Purchase hardware

-· 1 scanner with dedicated mobile computer station with video input/output
+· 8 computer stations for computer lab· 1 scanner with dedicated mobile computer station with video input/output

 · 1 mobile TV with VCR and laserdisc/DVD player